petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

    The request body must contain all mandatory properties from the main object, and it can only contain properties from the main object.

-   If the schema is not selected, the API endpoint doesn't work, and it doesn't show in the API application explorer page.
+   If the schema is not selected, the API endpoint won't work, and it won't show in the API application explorer page.

    !!! warning
        You can use relationship-type properties in your schema to define relationships between entities.
 The created entities can be related to existing object entries through their ID.